Topical Sermons Power Point Show

 b.
 We will be accused of being insensitive, homophobic bigots as the result of these comments.

 c.
-Strange that those who don’t want to be judged for being transgender will judge you for the opposite view!
+Strange that those who don’t want to be judged for being transgender will judge you for the opposite view.
 (Matt.
 7:1-2; Jno.
 7:24)

-4. God knows & judges our heart: We like Jesus, desire & their repentance & salvation (cf. Lk.
+4. God knows and judges our heart: Like Jesus, we desire their repentance and salvation (cf. Lk.
 19:10; Rom.
 10:1).

 QuestionIs it acceptable to change your sex? … It’s clear in the Bible that homosexuality is a sin, but how would you address against transgender people?